FC Olympic Tashkent: Domestic history

-The club's kit supplier is Nike and shirt sponsor is TRUSTBANK.
+The club's kit supplier is Nike and shirt sponsor is Trastbank.
 The football club was established by National Olympic Committee of Uzbekistan in order to keep young generation in top level as a players farm, academy.
 Address of FK Olympic is Shaykhontohur district, Olmazor street 6 in Tashkent city.
 FK Olympic is also supplying Uzbekistan national under-23 football team with its young players.